Skip to content

 A personal plan suits either a website or a simple blog.
 With this plan, you can access a free domain for a year, themes on the open plan, and email and live chat support.

-The package gets rid of WordPress ads, and it doubles down your storage allowance to six 6 GB.
+The package eliminates WordPress ads and doubles your storage allowance to 6 GB.

 The Premium Plan: